GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.46.01

+Fixed bug in `gam <CrOSTypeEntity> issuecommand command <CrOSCommand> ... csv` where command execution status lines were improperly indented.

+Upgraded to Python 3.14.6.

 ### 7.46.00

 Added commands to create, update and delete Cloud Identity policies for data loss prevention (DLP) rules and detectors.